matthewsouther/osoberry/src/curriculum.md

 We use a combination of curriculums (Writing Workshop by Lucy Calkins, Brave Writer, Words Their Way Spelling) and teacher-created lessons to build authentic and joyful uses of reading and writing.
 For students needing more focused reading/writing instruction we utilize Structured Literacy approaches in small group pull-outs.
 We combine our Language Arts lessons with thematic units in Social Studies and Science, and integrate the arts whenever possible as a mode for storytelling.

-Just as in math, we split kids into small group based on skill development.
+Just as in math, we split kids into small groups based on skill development.
 This means not all kids are working at their grade level.
 The following list will give you an idea of skill development through the years.

 ![](/assets/uploads/copy-of-copy-of-untitled-design.png)